-The CTO finance team identified non-negotiable fees (i.e., items that if not agreed to "as-is" would ultimately lead to startup abandonment) as frequent sticking points.
-They developed a standard listing of these fees and provided them to sponsors ahead of our internal feasibility committee approval (see Figure 1).
-If the sponsor was unable to agree to them, the Feasibility and Administrative Review committee (FAR) committee would not schedule the study for review as it was strong indication budget negotiations would fail.
-At this point, the PI would be engaged if a path forward with the sponsor could not be achieved the FAR committee would decline trial activation saving significant effort and resources.
+The clinical trials office finance team identified non-negotiable fees (i.e., items that if not agreed to "asis" would ultimately lead to start-up abandonment) as frequent sticking points.
+They developed a standard listing of these fees and provided them to sponsors ahead of our internal feasibility committee approval.
+If the sponsor was unable to agree to them, the Feasibility and Administrative Review committee (FAR) would not schedule the study for review as it was strong indication budget negotiations would fail.
+At this point, the principal investigator would be engaged if a path forward with the sponsor could not be achieved the FAR committee would decline trial activation saving significant effort and resources.